Flood Cars - Salvage Cars - Totaled Cars for Sale

-Buy repairable and rebuildable salvage vehicles at bargain prices - great project cars
+Buy repairable salvage, flooded, and damaged vehicles at bargain prices

-Many of these vehicles have been totaled – written off as total losses – by insurance companies.
-These become "salvage" vehicles.
+Many of these vehicles have been totaled by insurance companies– written off as total losses but available for purchase.
+These become “salvage” vehicles, a legal term used by most states for such vehicles.

 Flood damaged cars or weather damaged cars are often written off – "totaled" – by insurance companies as complete losses which, in effect, invalidates the titles since the vehicles don't legally exist any longer.
 However, since many of these vehicles are actually repairable and can be reasonably cleaned up, they can return to life as rebuilt salvage vehicles.